Cleaning & Organizing

-Clean off debris by wiping a solution of equal parts water and white vinegar over the stains.
+How to clean shoes mostly depends on their material.
+For leather shoes, clean off debris by wiping a solution of equal parts water and white vinegar over the stains.
 Once your shoes are dry, rub them with a soft cloth.
 Buff scuffs away with a wet cloth dipped into baking soda.
 Wipe your shoes off, then buff them once more after they’ve dried.
-Don't miss these chemical-free house cleaning hacks.

 Patent leather shoes